 Can you use an AirTag as a GPS tracker for dogs?

 Not really.
 AirTag uses Bluetooth and the Apple Find My network to report location only when a nearby iPhone detects it.
-In populated areas, this provides frequent updates.
-In rural areas, parks, or trails with few Apple devices, you may receive no location data for hours.
-Apple's own AirTag specs page doesn't list pet tracking as an intended use case.
+In populated areas, this can provide useful updates.
+In rural areas, parks, or trails with few Apple devices, you may receive no location data until an Apple device passes nearby.
+Apple’s own AirTag specs page doesn’t list pet tracking as an intended use case.

 Why does my AirTag beep on my pet’s collar?